Keeping white horse tails white isn’t easy, but in this article you’ll learn proven tips for keeping white horse tails bright and clean.

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

-Keeping the tails of grey horses, paliminos, and pinto horses white starts with preventing stains.
+Keeping the tails of grey horses, paliminos, smoky cream, and pinto horses white starts with preventing stains.

 Horse hair – like our own – is made from keratin.
 When keratine degrades over time (like on a 7-year-old horse tail) it naturally yellows.
 1 Dark colored horse tails are colored by the presence of a chemical named melanin.
 If the hair has melanin, the yellowing is not visible.
 For those of us white horses, this means we have to take extra care.